Active ingredient

 If you use more Nasacort Allergy than you should

-It is important that you take your dose as stated on the pharmacist's label or as advised by your doctor.
-You should use only as much as your doctor recommends; using more or less may make your symptoms worse.
+You should use only as directed in this leaflet or as your doctor or pharmacist has told you; using more or less may make your symptoms worse.

 An overdose is unlikely to cause problems, however, if you have taken the entire contents of the bottle by mouth you may have stomach or gut discomfort.
 Talk to a doctor if you use more Nasacort Allergy than you should.